Empirical Computation: Prompting versus Programming: Preliminary Experiments

 In contrast, an LLM takes inputs flexibly, either informally in natural language or formally, e.g., as structured JSON file.
 The LLM infers from context how the provided input is interpreted.
 This flexibility enables broader applicability but also introduces ambiguities.
 There is no certainty about how an input is interpreted.

 \emph{Methodology}.
 We used a Python library called \texttt{num2words} to translate the random numbers in the list into words or characters in different languages.
 The list of languages is shown on the top right in \autoref{fig:language}.
-Then, we executed \texttt{LLM-GPT-Sort} on the resulting list as input and used the \texttt{num2words} library to parse the LLM output.
+We prompted the LLM (default mode) to sort the list of words and compared its output with the correct answer obtained by applying \texttt{num2words} to the sorted list of numbers.

 \emph{Results}. \autoref{fig:language} shows the correctness of empirical sorting, i.e., the proportion of empirically solved instances that are actually correct, as a function of $n$, when words or characters are used for numbers instead of digits.
 In comparison to \autoref{fig:overall_comparison}.middle, we can immediately see that the correctness of empirical sorting reduces more quickly.
-For languages that are well represented in the internet, correctness of empirical sorting is significantly better than for underrepresented languages.
-For instance, sorting a list of 15 numbers represented in the english language is correct with more than 50\% probability, while when represented in Korean is never correct in 50 repetitions (0\%).
+For languages that are well represented on the internet, correctness of empirical sorting is significantly better than for underrepresented languages.
+For instance, sorting a list of 20 numbers represented in English is correct with very high probability (>95\%), while when represented in German it is almost never correct (<1\%) in our 50 trials.